ministryofjustice/peoplefinder/README.md

 ## Search

-To run the engine in production mode, `config.elastic_search_url` must be set in, for example, config/application.rb.
+To run the engine in production mode, `config.open_search_url` must be set in, for example, config/application.rb.
 The environment variable used to set it is `MOJ_PF_ES_URL`
 See 'Configurable elements' above.

-replace `aws-es-proxy-service:9200` with `localhost:9200` when calling Elastic search locally.
+Use `localhost:9200` when calling OpenSearch search locally.

-The following commands on kubernetes environments will call the elastic search proxy pod, which will then call elastic search on AWS to read or update data.
+The following commands on kubernetes environments will call the open search proxy pod, which will then call open search on AWS to read or update data.

-To check the health of the elasticsearch (ES) stack you can use the following, from either host instance. `wget` will download the information onto the pods so you can read the files using `cat`.
+To check the health of the opensearch stack you can use the following, from either host instance. `wget` will download the information onto the pods so you can read the files using `cat`.
 Locally you can just use `curl`.

 ```
 wget 'aws-es-proxy-service:9200/_cat/health?v'